quidphp/routing/README.md

 - *Templating*: Once the route is triggered, the developer has complete control and can use any HTML rendering technology it desires.
 Or, simply use the [Quid\Base\Html](https://github.com/quidphp/base/blob/master/src/Html.php) methods to generate the HTML and use traits for reusable page components.

 ## Overview
-**QuidPHP/Routing** contains 6 classes and traits.
+**QuidPHP/Routing** contains 11 classes and traits.
 Here is an overview:
+- [BreakException](src/BreakException.php) | Class for a break exception which breaks the root matching loop
 - [Exception](src/Exception.php) | Class used for a catchable route exception, the next available route will instead be triggered
+- [Nav](src/Nav.php) | Class for storing route navigation-related data
+- [Redirection](src/Redirection.php) | Class managing a URI redirection array
+- [Request](src/Request.php) | Extended class with methods to manage an HTTP request
+- [RequestHistory](src/RequestHistory.php) | Extended class for a collection containing a history of requests
 - [Route](src/Route.php) | Abstract class for a route that acts as both a View and a Controller
 - [RouteRequest](src/RouteRequest.php) | Class that analyzes if a request matches a route
 - [RouteSegmentRequest](src/RouteSegmentRequest.php) | Class that analyzes if a request matches a route with segment (non-static value)